Daniel K. Inouye College of Pharmacy

 The College of Pharmacy was founded in 2007 and graduated its inaugural class in 2011.
-It is the only pharmacy school in the state of Hawai'i.
+It is the only pharmacy school in the state of Hawaiʻi.

 History

 Daniel K. Inouye

 The late United States Senator Daniel K. Inouye, after whom the school is named, broached the idea of establishing a school of pharmacy in Hawai'i in 1998.
-Before that, he had supported of rural America, sponsoring bills providing better education and healthcare in under-served areas.
+Before that, he had supported rural America, sponsoring bills providing better education and healthcare in under-served areas.

 The senator secured funding for the school in 2001, and by the end of 2004, the state legislature allotted approximately $20 million for the development of the college of pharmacy.
 Later that year, the legislature approved a search for a dean.
 In 2011 Senator Inouye introduced the Pharmacist Student Loan Repayment Eligibility Act of 2011, which helped student pharmacists afford their educations.

 Accreditation

 The ACPE granted the college accreditation in 2011.

 Emblem

 The school's emblem is a torch entwined by a snake superimposed on the outline of the volcano Kilauea.
 The torch symbolizes enlightenment.
 The serpent, seen on the Rod of Asclepius or Bowl of Hygeia, is the symbol of medicine or pharmacy, respectively.
 The volcano pays homage to the college's home and emphasizes its unique environment in which to learn and practice pharmacy.